iceruntime/docs/how-it-works.md

 # How it works

 **NOTE**: This project is very early in its design phase and this document may change relatively frequently as we try to work out the best overall structure and tools/frameworks/languages that we want to use.
+Also keep in mind that this document is written in a way that suggests that ICE is already implemented, but at the moment this is just a glimpse into the future which we aim to bring about.

 ICE is an infrastructure provider for language toolchains.
 Its core function is to provide primitives for [package management](), [caching]() and [incremental computation]() The idea is that with ICE, language designers can focus on the backend of their language while utilizing the power of ICE for easily dealing with frontend matters.